wso2/docs-choreo-dev/en/docs/develop-components/deploy-an-application-with-buildpacks.md

     #### Procfile

-    A `Procfile` is a configuration file used to declare what commands are run by your application's containers.
+    A `Procfile` is a configuration file used to declare the commands that are run by your application's containers.
-    This is optional and you can add a Procfile, with the `web` process type, if you want to override the default entrypoint of the container.
-Procfile should be located in project root directory.
+    If you want to customize the default entry point of the container, you can include a `Procfile` with the `web` process type in the project root directory.
+    In **Ruby** projects, it is optional to include a `Procfile`.

     Here's an example `Procfile` for an application: